 2. – Have a Really Great Artist Website

-We live in a digital world, and so your digital exposure or footprint is important.
-If you do not want to be on social media, you must have a good website.
+We live in a digital world, so your digital exposure or footprint is essential.
+You must have a good website if you do not want to be on social media.

-Today more than ever, it is easy for you to build your web presence online.
+Today, more than ever, it is easy for you to build your web presence online.
 Many website programs will allow you to drag and drop photos and information into the program.
-So even if you do not want to have a full-blown website, you can at least have a few pages online to talk about you and your art.
+So, even if you do not want a full-blown website, you can at least have a few pages online to talk about you and your art.

-To find more about why an artist needs a website you can read Why Should An Artist Have A Website?
+To learn why an artist needs a website, read Why Should An Artist Have A Website?
 11 Reasons Artists Needs A Website by clicking here.

 3. – Have An Amazing Art Portfolio

-There are so many choices out there, so pick a platform and make sure you have some online presence, especially if you do not want to be on social media.
-Most people will try to look you up online before seeing your art in person, so without social media, you need some online presence.
+There are so many choices out there, so pick a platform and ensure you have some online presence, especially if you do not want to be on social media.
+Most people will try to look you up online before seeing your art in person, so you need some online presence without social media.

 4 – Sell Your Art In An Art Gallery

-Many artists do not have much of an online presence but instead sell all their art through art galleries.
-I have been into many art galleries, and I remember going to one in Jackson Hole, Wyoming, where an artist was actually painting.
+Many artists do not have much of an online presence but sell all their art through art galleries.
+I have been to many art galleries, and I remember going to one in Jackson Hole, Wyoming, where an artist was actually painting.

 An art gallery is one way to sell your artwork.
 If you can find an arrangement with an art gallery, it can be a great way to concentrate on your art while selling your art.
 One of the problems is that art galleries are becoming less because more is going online.

-To find out more about Art Galleries you can read our blog Do Artists Still Need Art Galleries In This Age Of The Internet? by clicking here.
+To learn more about Art Galleries, you can read our blog Do Artists Still Need Art Galleries In This Age Of The Internet? by clicking here.

 5. – Sell in an Art Show

 But like anything, these shows cost money, are a lot of work, and require that you probably attend a few shows and start to get a following.
-In fact, some of the art shows you have to jury to get in, meaning that they will not just allow you in; you need to show them why you should be selling in the art show.
+In fact, in some art shows, you have to jury to get in, meaning they will not just allow you in; you need to show them why you should be selling in the art show.

 6. – Enter Art Competitions to Get Exposure

-Art competitions are a great way for you to be able to get added exposure.
-It is all part of the networking, and that you do not really know who you will meet or who will see your art at an art competition.
+Art competitions are an excellent way for you to be able to get added exposure.
+It is all part of networking, and you do not really know who you will meet or who will see your art at an art competition.

-An art competition may not bring you direct sales, but it can help you get that added exposure that you need to get your art and your name out there.
-I also enjoy doing some art competitions because it helps me to be able to have a deadline and to focus on getting a piece of art completed.
+An art competition may not bring you direct sales, but it can help you get the added exposure needed to get your art and your name out there.
+I also enjoy doing some art competitions because it allows me to have a deadline and focus on completing a piece of art.
 I find that Art Competitions also help challenge me and help me become a better artist.

 7. – Show and Sell Your Art Locally

-There are many local shops in your area that may want to promote and sell the artwork of local artists.
-Many times the work can be up on their walls and not sell.
+Many local shops in your area may want to promote and sell the artwork of local artists.
+The work can often be up on their walls and not sold.
 This really depends upon what kind of relationship you have with the shop and how active they are in selling your art.

-This could really be a great thing if you are painting a lot of local scenery or local buildings or other things which could be of interest to tourists are others.
-It could also be a great way for you to build up a following within your own community.
+This could be a great thing if you are painting a lot of local scenery, buildings, or other things that could interest tourists.
+It could also be a great way to build up a following within your community.

 8. – Volunteer or Do “Free” Art To Get Exposure